Spaightwood Galleries

 North Italian Illuminated Manuscript / Italian School, 16th and early 17th-Century Drawings

-Cherubino Alberti / Michelangelo Buonarotti (After) / Annibale Carracci / Parmigianino / Marcantonio Raimondi
+Michelangelo Buonarotti (After) / Raphael / Parmigianino / Marcantonio Raimondi

 Italian School Printmakers, 15th-17th Centuries: Venetian School, c.
 1500 / Raphael School / Giovanni Jacopo Caraglio